Controversial Pope John Paul II Prophecy Reportedly Revealed By Vatican Insider

 A ten-year member of the Congregation of the Clergy at the Vatican in Rome, Monsignor Longhi also claims that the Pope chided U.S. President George W. Bush after he deployed military forces to Afghanistan sometime after 9/11.
 “At the feet of this idol that you call security, you want to sacrifice all human dignity,” the pontiff told Bush in a meeting.

-Noting that Pope Francis seems to supportive of large-scale immigration, “It remains to be seen how the Vatican will react to the revelation of Monsignor Longhi, and to what, if any, extent the potentially explosive content may inform current church thinking on mass migration from the Islamic world into historically Christian nations,” Gateway Pundit added.
+Observing that Pope Francis seems supportive of large-scale immigration, “It remains to be seen how the Vatican will react to the revelation of Monsignor Longhi, and to what, if any, extent the potentially explosive content may inform current church thinking on mass migration from the Islamic world into historically Christian nations,” Gateway Pundit added.

 [Featured Image by Claudio Luffoli/AP Images]